blakenetz/banana-phone/README.md

 # Banana Phone

 🍌 A phone with appeal 🍌
 Hosted at BananaPhone.io

+Note: this is the Node branch.
+The site has since transformed into a simple serverless static website.

 🛠 Specs:
   * Node.js